|Digital Learning and Teaching at DMU underpins and is a core strand of the University Learning, Teaching and Assessment Strategy

 Web services and tools are increasingly being used in universities for admin, teaching, learning and research purposes.
 These guidelines offers guidance to staff on the implications that can arise if you intend to use Web tools/services, specifically as part of any course/module activities involving students.

 Describes the expectations for submission of text-based assignments.

 These eAssessment guidelines have been developed by a working group of students, academics and academic-related staff.
 They are designed to support staff in the process of developing on-line assessments, or e-assessments, and should be implemented with the guidance of faculty DL&T consultants, as appropriate to the curriculum and programme context.

 Making resources accessible

 This guide show you how to make Microsoft Word, Excel, PowerPoint and Adobe PDF documents accessible.
 It encompasses both the values and ethos of the Universal design for Learning and the requirements of Accessibility legislation (Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018) relating to resources made available via websites, including the Blackboard VLE.

-This validation, ELT strategy document is designed to enable a dialogue between the programme team and the Faculty ELT Projects Officer/Head of ELT, about the use of technologies in the curriculum.
+This validation document is designed to enable a dialogue between the programme team and the DL&T Team, about the use of technologies in the curriculum.
 Programme teams are required to complete the form and submit together with draft documentation for sign off by the Faculty Executive.

-Find out more on the model of ELT that we use, our model focuses on the strategic aims for DMU.
+Find out more on the model of DL&T that we use, our model focuses on the strategic aims for DMU.

 Web Accessibility and Inclusivity Quickguide